A Brief History of Awards and Trophies

 Maybe dazzling trophies and sparkling awards are popular because we live in a material world.
 Maybe, though, our fascination with these symbols of achievement goes beyond our infatuation with all that glitters.
 After all, can any of us even think of a time in life when there weren’t trophies?
 If your answer is yes, we’re calling your bluff.

-That’s because none of us were alive when awards were first put into use.
-Our world may have become more awards centric in the last century, but the desire to recognize achievement is an integral part of being human.
+None of us were alive when awards were first put into use.
+Our world may have become more awards-centric in the last century, but the desire to recognize achievement is an integral part of being human.
 At Cristaux, we like to say that desiring recognition is an elemental part of being human.
-In this case, it looks like history even back us up.
+In this case, it looks like history even backs us up.

-Curious about the details?
-Take a stroll with us from ancient times to present as we explore the history of awards and trophies.
+Are you curious about the evolution of trophies?
+Take a stroll with us from ancient times to the present, as we explore the history of awards and trophies.

 Trophies Way Back in the Day